mircea-pavel-anton/mirceanton.com/content/posts/2023-01-25-devember-devlog-7/index.md

 ### Monday

+> TODO: Picture of the PCB from prev post

+If you recall, I did a DIY at-home PCB print a couple of weeks ago with my dad, which turned out better than I initially expected.
+We drilled all the mounting holes and the holes for the components 2 weeks ago and last week we soldered up the connections.

 > TODO: Components mounted to the PCB

-I started the week strong by soldering the components to the controller PCB.
-If you recall, I did a DIY at-home PCB print a couple of weeks ago with my dad, which turned out better than I initially expected.
-We drilled all the holes, and I finally completed this section of the project by soldering all the screw terminals and wires to the board to connect everything together.
+I finally completed this section of the project by soldering all the screw terminals and wires to the board to connect everything together.
 This was a nice and chill Monday night project as I put some YouTube in the background and took my time with it.

 ### Wednesday

 > TODO: first picture of the thing put together

 Next, I did a test fit for the components inside the controller case on Wednesday.
 With the buttons mounted, I connected the wires to the screw terminals.
 I laid out the PCB and the other components inside a case to decide on a proper layout.

 While this doesn't sound like much, and I certainly did not expect it to take too long, there are 16 buttons with 4 wires per button and other components, so that's over 70 connections. 💀

 ### Friday